 I have edited this post over and over since receiving it.

-The first one is this: I am upset that I asked you to pre-order a book that you thought I would be in.
+The first one is this: I am upset that I asked all of you to pre-order a book that you thought I would be in.

 I am sorry about that, I guess I didn’t read the fine print.

 I don’t even know???
-I am new to this.
+I am so new to any of this.

 I assumed that I would make the final cut, in fact, I didn’t know that there would be no possibility of me not making the book at all.

 I would not think that they would tell me to tell all of my friends and family and my amazing readers about this cool opportunity for me.